the-writer-dev/the-writer-dev/README.md

 ### Hi there 👋
 ### A little exposure, I'm ...

-☪ Hacking the system & mindset for software engineers performance <br/>
+☪ Hacking the fundamentals, system, tools, and mindset for developer's performance <br/>
 📚 Bookworms/Voracious ultra learner <br/>
 🎠 Vim lover <br/>